aricasas/BEARR/README.md

 At 0% success for get operations, using Monkey is noticeably faster since this test relis more on avoiding I/O from false positive filter queries.
 Binary search is last, but the difference isn't as big as in the other graphs.
 This is because there is less point queries to the SSTs as it can skip them using the filters, so the binary search doesn't slow it down as much.

 At 50% and 100% success for get operations, binary search is a lot slower than B-tree search.
 And everything is slower than at 0% success.
 In here, most get operations will result in I/O so the binary search algorithm is a lot slower.
+As we can see from the spiky structure of the graphs, the throughput on gets is affected by how many and how big the SSTs are, but overal remains approximately constant as database size grows.

 ### Concurrency